okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-logingov-idp/main/index.md

    In the optional **Authentication Settings** section:

    * **IdP username**: This is the expression (written in Okta Expression Language) that is used to convert an IdP attribute to the app user's `username`.
-This IdP username is used for matching an app user to an Okta User.
+This IdP username is used for matching an app user to an Okta user.

       For example, the value `idpuser.email` means that it takes the email attribute passed by the IdP and maps it to the Okta app user's `username` property.